uivlis/conditional-tokens/source/pm-trading-db.md

 ### Add contract ABI
 If you want to listen events for your **own contract**, you need to add the **json ABI** to **tradingdb/chainevents/abis/** folder.

-Then you need to configure your listener before starting **pm-tradingdb** for the first time.
-Go to **config/settings/olympia.py** and add your event listener as a Python dictionary.
+Then you need to configure your receiver before starting **pm-tradingdb** for the first time.
+Go to **config/settings/olympia.py** and add your event receiver as a Python dictionary.
 Required fields are:
-  - **ADDRESSES**: Address of the contract/s to the events to be listened.
+  - **ADDRESSES**: Address of the contract/s to the events to be listened to.
   - **EVENT_ABI**: ABI of your custom contract (used to decode the events).
-  - **EVENT_DATA_RECEIVER**: Absolute python import path for the custom event listener class.
+  - **EVENT_DATA_RECEIVER**: Absolute python import path for the custom event receiver class.
   - **NAME**: Name of the receiver, just don't use same name that another receiver.

-### Configure event listener
+### Configure custom event receiver

-Example of a custom event listener:
+Example of a custom event receiver:
 ```js
 {
     'ADDRESSES': ['0xD6fF69322719b077fDC5335535989Aa702016276', '0x992575d97fa3C31f39a81BDC3D517aE7D8C1C5A2'],